 1. Appointment of Chairman and Vice-chairman

-1.1 Appointment of My Neighbourhood area chairmen and vice-chairmen will be ratified by full Council, following one nomination for each area from the political group with the majority of seats from amongst the ward members representing each My Neighbourhood area.
-Appointments will be for a period of one year and then reviewed.
+1.1 Appointment of My Neighbourhood area chairmen and vice-chairmen will be determined by full Council, following one nomination for each area from the political group with the majority of seats from amongst the ward members representing each My Neighbourhood area.
+Appointments will be for a period of one year or until the next annual First Business meeting of full Council.

 1.2 If there is an equality of seats between political groups within any My Neighbourhood area, each group may nominate one chairmen and vice-chairmen and the appointments will be determined by full Council.
-Appointments will be for a period of one year and then reviewed.
+In this situation if the chairman is taken from one political group then the vice-chairmen will be taken from the other group.
+Appointments will be for a period of one year or until the next annual First Business meeting of full Council.

 1.3 In the event of the position of chairman or vice-chairman of a My Neighbourhood area becoming vacant, or if any chairman or vice chairman is no longer a member of the nominating group, during the municipal year, the appointment of a new chairman or vice-chairman shall be made in accordance with (1.1 and 1.2) above.